mwojnars/chatgpt-name-parser/README.md

    contribute more to the metric, unlike the previous metrics, which are calculated on a per-sample basis and treat each sample - whether short or long - equally.

-It should be noted that ChatGPT occasionally changes - these can easily be fixed by additional post-processing, that's why ....
+It should be noted that ChatGPT occasionally changes the raw text of the input names, e.g., by adding missing dots after prefixes or initials.
+If this behavior is undesired, the output can be easily fixed by additional post-processing - not included in the current version of the parser.
+The metrics B and C only compare the entities' labels and not their contents, which makes them more robust to this type of occasional alterations in the raw text.

+The metric C is treated as the primary one, because - unlike the other two - it counts accuracy on a per-entity, rather than per-sample, basis.

 ## Results